 Why Swap to Iron Brakes?

 Our biggest reason for moving to cast iron is cost.
 Replacement carbon-ceramic discs for your F8X M3/M4 cost over $4,000 each (as of April, 2021).
-And they may not hold up as well as iron when used on track (see below).
-For every pair of CCB rotors you can buy one pair of assembled 2-piece iron rotors plus 9 pairs of replacement rotor rings!
+For every pair of CCB rotors you can buy a pair of assembled two-piece iron rotors plus 9 pairs of replacement rotor rings!
 It's very common for Porsche and Corvette owners to swap from carbon to iron discs for any track use and all indications are that the BMW CCB are no different.

 Don't Carbon Ceramic Brakes Last Longer?